Negative curvature in graphical small cancellation groups: Introduction

 \subsection{Contraction and hyperbolically embedded subgroups}

 An important application of the notion of strong contraction is the fact that an infinite order element whose orbit in the Cayley graph is strongly contracting is contained in a virtually cyclic hyperbolically embedded subgroup \cite{DGO11}, see \fullref{defi:hyperbolicallyembedded}.
 In particular, our proof of \fullref{thm:existenceofstronglycontractingelement} gives a new argument that the WPD elements of \cite{GruSis14} produce hyperbolically embedded subgroups.
+Furthermore, our methods detect strongly contracting elements that need not be hyperbolic elements for the action on the coned-off space of \cite{GruSis14}, see \fullref{rem:unboundedproj} and \fullref{newstrongcontractingelements}.
 Admitting a proper infinite hyperbolically embedded subgroup is equivalent to being acylindrially hyperbolic \cite{Osi13}, which implies a number of strong group theoretic properties.

 Not all hyperbolically embedded virtually cyclic subgroups are strongly contracting; see \cite{ArzCasTao15} for an example.
 However, every hyperbolically embedded subgroup of a finitely generated group is Morse \cite{SistoMorse}.
 In light of \fullref{morseequalssublinearlycontracting}, a natural question is whether there exists some critical rate of contraction that guarantees a subgroup is hyperbolically embedded.
 That is, does there exist an unbounded sublinear function $\rho_2$ such that every element $g$ with a $(r,\rho_2)$--contracting orbit in some Cayley graph has a hyperbolically embedded virtually cyclic elementary closure?
 The elementary closure of $g$ is the subgroup generated by all virtually cyclic subgroups containing $g$.
 We prove no such $\rho_2$ exists.